kdavies4/ModelicaRes/README.txt

 The `matplotlibrc file
 <https://github.com/kdavies4/ModelicaRes/blob/master/examples/matplotlibrc>`_
-file has some recommended revisions to matplotlib_'s defaults.
+has some recommended revisions to matplotlib_'s defaults.
 To use it, copy it to the working directory or matplotlib_'s configuration directory.
 See http://matplotlib.org/users/customizing.html for details.